pm-harshad-mane/BlockChain-Tutorial-Notes/README.md

 --------------------- --------------------- --------------------- ---------------------

 ## Consensus Protocol
-- it follows Byzantine protocol
+- it follows Byzantine Generals Problem protocol
 - if traitors aquire more than half network (peers) then the newtork can be hacked
+- Read: Understanding Blockchain Fundamentals, Part 1: Byzantine Fault Tolerance:  https://medium.com/loom-network/understanding-blockchain-fundamentals-part-1-byzantine-fault-tolerance-245f46fe8419

 ## Byzantine Fault Tolerance
 - there are 4 generals, they have to aquire a castle